damianhakert/damianhakert.github.io/source/posts/2017-02-01-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 With [GitLab Pages], you can [deploy a static website][pages-setup-post] with custom domains/subdomains and SSL/TLS support.

-This tutorial responds to the issue "[Support CloudFlare CA please!](https://gitlab.com/pages/pages.gitlab.io/issues/29)", and other cases where GitLab users asked specifically how do to add a CloudFlare certificate to GitLab Pages. 😉 We won't cover anything apart from this.
+This tutorial responds to the issue "[Support CloudFlare CA please!](https://gitlab.com/pages/pages.gitlab.io/issues/29)", and other cases where GitLab users asked specifically how do to add a CloudFlare certificate to GitLab Pages. 😉 Anything else is out of the scope of this post.

-If you don't know how to setup your GitLab Pages site:
+If you don't know how to setup your GitLab Pages site, or why should you care about SSL/TLS:

 - Take a look at the [GitLab Pages] overview
 - Read the step-by-step tutorial [Hosting on GitLab.com with GitLab Pages][pages-setup-post]